Edamame Hummus is a rich and creamy dip perfect to serve with veggies, crackers, or chips. Make it for your next house party (vegan, gluten-free).

 Add it to your mezze platter with falafels, baba ganoush, pickled vegetables, and pita bread.

-You can also make an open toast or flatbread, topped with edamame hummus and some grilled or roasted veggies, chicken, or any other meat.
+You can also make an open toast or flatbread, topped with edamame hummus and some grilled or roasted veggies, chicken, or other meat.

 Storage Suggestions

-This dip can be easily made in advance and refrigerated for up to 6 days.
 You can even freeze the dip for 2 months in an airtight container.
 Thaw it until softened before serving.

 You Might Also Like